deniaz/wp-dms/readme.txt

 > multisite network might not be the best solution.
 (http://ow.ly/aQybY)

-Well, if you need a shared blog or something similar, this Networks isn't what you're looking for.
+Well, if you need a shared blog or something similar, WordPress Multisite isn't what you're looking for.
 But DMS is.

-With DMS you may point all three domains to the same Apache vhost (or nginx, lighthttpd, ...), where your wordpress instance is running on.
-You than create a Wordpress Page (*My Regular Product*), perhaps with a custom template.
-In the DMS options you can now configure the domain www.myregularproduct.com to your Wordpress page *My Regular Product*.
+With DMS you may point all three domains to the same Apache vhost (or nginx, lighthttpd, ...), where your WordPress instance is running on.
+You than create a WordPress Page (*My Regular Product*), perhaps with a custom template.
+In the DMS options you can now configure the domain www.myregularproduct.com to your WordPress page *My Regular Product*.

 As easy as pie!